Bar Profitability: A Complete Guide to Boosting Bar Profit Margin

 What is Pour Cost?

-It’s how much inventory you’re using—in dollars—divided by how much of that inventory you’re selling.
-It’s one of the primary drivers of bar profit margin.
+At a bar level, your pour cost is how much inventory you’re using—in dollars—divided by how much of that inventory you’re selling.

 Formula for How to Calculate Pour Cost